MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-python-models-content.md

 Related Azure Architecture Center articles:

-- To operationalize the models shown in this reference architecture, see [MLOps for Python models using Azure Machine Learning](./mlops-python.yml).
+- To operationalize the models shown in this reference architecture, see [MLOps for Python models using Azure Machine Learning][mlops-aac].
-- For more information about distributed training of deep learning models across clusters of GPU-enabled VMs, see [Distributed training of deep learning models on Azure](./training-deep-learning.yml)
+- For more information about distributed training of deep learning models across clusters of GPU-enabled VMs, see [Distributed training of deep learning models on Azure][training-deep-learning]
+- For more information about how to deploy Python models as web services to make real-time predictions, see [Real-time scoring of Python models][realtime-scoring-aac]

 Learn more about training: